carbon-language/carbon-lang/llvm/docs/WritingAnLLVMPass.rst

 <writing-an-llvm-pass-CallGraphSCCPass>`, :ref:`FunctionPass
 <writing-an-llvm-pass-FunctionPass>` , or :ref:`LoopPass
 <writing-an-llvm-pass-LoopPass>`, or :ref:`RegionPass
-<writing-an-llvm-pass-RegionPass>`, or :ref:`BasicBlockPass
-<writing-an-llvm-pass-BasicBlockPass>` classes, which gives the system more
+<writing-an-llvm-pass-RegionPass>` classes, which gives the system more
 information about what your pass does, and how it can be combined with other passes.
 One of the main features of the LLVM Pass Framework is that it schedules passes to run in an efficient way based on the constraints that your